gingerchew/ginger.wtf-2024/src/posts/how-to-use-omit-utility-type.md

 }
 ```

-This doesn't just apply to properties that already existed on the original interface either.
+This doesn't apply only to properties that already existed on the original interface either.
 The initial `ValidityState` interface doesn't let you get values using `ValidityState['key']`.
 We can fix this though!

 ```ts
 interface Validity extends Omit<ValidityState, 'valid'>{